 The School IPM Coordinator will maintain records as listed in their outlined role and responsibility for school IPM.
 An initial meeting will be held between the School IPM Coordinator and Pest Management Professional(s) on 07/2016 to establish an IPM Log binder for these records.

-The following records will be maintained in the IPM Log binder kept in the Administration Office of HRHS
+The following records will be maintained in the IPM Log binder kept in the office of TRHS Administration.
+Archives to be kept in the office of TRHS IPM Coordinator